YOUTH WORK MANAGER (PART-TIME)

 Responsible to: Chair of Trustees

-Hours: 40 hours per week based at Ignite Office, Wealdstone Harrow
+Hours: 3 days a week based at Ignite Office, Wealdstone Harrow

 Ignite is a Christian charity, working equally with young people of all faiths and none.
 It is faith based but not faith biased.
 There is a genuine occupational requirement for this post holder to be a practicing Christian and so the Employment Equality (Religion and Belief) Regulations 2003 Section 7.2 applies to this post.